 If you are staying at the official course hotel, transportation will be provided to and from campus each day.

-If you are a Nashville local or staying at a different hotel, driving and parking directions and a parking pass will be mailed with your pre-course materials.
+If you are a Nashville local or staying at a different hotel, driving and parking directions and a parking pass will be emailed with your pre-course materials.

 Who should attend?

 The Lean Healthcare Certificate Program was designed for anyone in your hospital or healthcare organization who wants to better understand and apply Lean concepts.
 Whether you are a clinician, administrator, supply chain professional, or support personnel, you will greatly deepen your understanding of Lean.
 Participants may include*:

 - LAB Personnel